 Brain stem death is where a person no longer has any brain stem functions, and has permanently lost the potential for consciousness and the capacity to breathe.

-A breast abscess is a painful collection of pus that forms in the breast.
-Most abscesses develop just under the skin and are caused by a bacterial infection.
+Read more about a breast abscess – a painful collection of pus that forms in the breast.
+Most abscesses are caused by a bacterial infection.

 Read about breast cancer in women, the most common type of cancer in the UK, including information on symptoms, causes, diagnosis, treatment and prevention.